I'm returning to wood block paving again, because I've found a few more patches that I'd like to share with you and add to the list.

 This bygone type of street surface was used on some roads, mainly busy streets, but also in areas of high use as per in a courtyards or private access ways where the noise from horses' hooves could be kept to a minimum.
 But horses leave evidence wherever they go in the form of wet and gloopy stuff and these deposits made the streets of old rather stinky.
 The wood blocks were also often stolen for use as firewood ( though consider the aroma!).

-Other forms of street surfaces superseded the wood blocks but it's still possible to find evidence here and there, mostly within man hole covers and just like finding an unusual shell on a beach, you then 'get your eye in' and start finding more.
-Find my previous posts on this subject there.
+Other forms of street surfaces superseded the wood blocks but it's still possible to find evidence here and there, mostly within man hole covers and just like finding an unusual shell on a beach, you then 'get your eye in' and start finding more – see my A-Z of London woodblocks here.

 Here are two more new finds and an update...